Tea Tree Essential Oil Shown Effective Against Staph Bacteria

 Dryden MS, Dailly S, Crouch M. Department of Microbiology and Communicable Disease, Royal Hampshire County Hospital, Romsey Road, Winchester, Hampshire SO22 5DG, UK.

-Two topical MRSA eradication regimes were compared in hospital patients: a standard treatment included mupirocin 2% nasal ointment, chlorhexidine gluconate 4% soap, silver sulfadiazine 1% cream versus a tea tree oil regimen, which included tea tree 10% cream, tea tree 5% body wash, both given for five days.
-One hundred and fourteen patients received standard treatment and 56 (49%) were cleared of MRSA carriage.
+Two topical MRSA eradication regimes were compared in hospital patients: a standard exposure included mupirocin 2% nasal ointment, chlorhexidine gluconate 4% soap, silver sulfadiazine 1% cream versus a tea tree oil regimen, which included tea tree 10% cream, tea tree 5% body wash, both given for five days.
+One hundred and fourteen patients received standard protocol and 56 (49%) were cleared of MRSA carriage.
 One hundred and ten received tea tree oil regimen and 46 (41%) were cleared.
-There was no significant difference between treatment regimens (Fisher's exact test; P = 0.0286).
-Mupirocin was significantly more effective at clearing nasal carriage (78%) than tea tree cream (47%; P = 0.0001) but tea tree treatment was more effective than chlorhexidine or silver sulfadiazine at clearing superficial skin sites and skin lesions.
+There was no significant difference between regimens (Fisher's exact test; P = 0.0286).
+Mupirocin was significantly more effective at clearing nasal carriage (78%) than tea tree cream (47%; P = 0.0001) but tea tree exposure was more effective than chlorhexidine or silver sulfadiazine at clearing superficial skin sites and skin lesions.
 The tea tree preparations were effective, safe and well tolerated and could be considered in regimens for eradication of MRSA carriage.

 Antimicrobial effects of tea-tree oil and its major components on Staphylococcus aureus, Staph. epidermidis and Propionibacterium acnes.